pradeephubgit/questdb.io/docs/reference/command-line-options.md

 :::info

-When running multiple QuestDB sertvices, a tag must be used to disambiguate between services for `start` and `stop` commands.
+When running multiple QuestDB services, a tag must be used to disambiguate between services for `start` and `stop` commands.
 There will be conflicting ports and root directories if only the tag flag is specified when starting multiple services.
-Each new service should have it's own config file or should be started with separate port and root directory options.
+Each new service should have its own config file or should be started with separate port and root directory options.

 :::